teckwei1993/laravel-otp/README.md

 ]);
 ```

 * `setLength($length)`: The length of the password.
+Default: 6
 * `setFormat($format)`: The format option allows you to decide which generator implementation to be used when generating new passwords.
-Options: 'string','numeric','numeric-no-zero','customize'
+Options: 'string','numeric','numeric-no-zero','customize'.
+Default: "numeric"
 * `setExpires($minutes)`: The expiry time of the password in minutes.
+Default: 15
 * `setRepeated($boolean)`: The repeated of the password.
-The previous password is valid when new password generated until either one password used or itself expired
+The previous password is valid when new password generated until either one password used or itself expired.
+Default: true

 ### Generate OTP with customize password